 Diet and Nutrition

-Be sure to monitor your dog's weight.
-Obesity will shorten your pet's lifespan and predispose him to other health conditions.
+Be sure to monitor your dog's weight as obesity will shorten your pet's lifespan and predispose other health conditions.
 If you notice your dog is gaining weight, discuss this with your veterinarian.
 Get recommendations for feeding schedules, amount of food, type of food, and exercise to keep your dog healthy.

 More Dog Breeds and Further Research

-Before you decide on a golden retriever, be sure to do plenty of research.
-Talk to other golden retriever owners, reputable breeders, and rescue groups to learn more.
+Before you decide on a golden retriever, do plenty of research: Talk to other golden retriever owners, reputable breeders, and rescue groups to learn more.